 [Looking back at Kev clearing the red band]

 [Spectacular views across the east face.
 Lakes Gloria and Marvel on the bottom left.
-Forest fire smoke from the USA lingers over the ocean of peaks in the distance.
-Click for full size.]
+Forest fire smoke from the USA lingers over the ocean of peaks in the distance. ++]

-The grey band came too quickly but I wasn't even 100% sure I was in it until I was above it and looking over at the summit above!
+The grey band came too quickly but I wasn't even 100% sure I was in it until I was above it and looking over at the summit above.
 I still had some seriously exposed terrain left but it looked solid and fun.
 I think I may have found a way around the grey band 5.5 crux by traversing a slight overhang on climbers right before climbing through a nice chimney with good holds.
 Kev was behind me and didn't immediately find my alternate route.
 He wanted a belay up the other route but I convinced him to try mine and he solo'd it no problem.
 Kev doesn't think we did anything harder than 5.4 so maybe we somehow avoided the 5.5 crux or our perfect conditions just made it seem easier.
-I don't care either way!
-It was the best climb of my life.
-Period.
-Full stop.
-Exclamation mark!!!
+I don't care either way.
+It was one of the best mornings of my life climbing that ridge in those delightful conditions.

 [Kev approaches the grey band - you can see the terrain is much steeper and more exposed here.]